Code-Institute-Submissions/chizzletaz-MilestoneProject1/README.md

 ## Acknowledgements:
-My mentor Antonio Rodriguez
+My mentor Antonio Rodriguez.
-Tutor support at CI
+The tutors support at CI.
 Jolanda Grutter for giving me tips on the design of my webpage.